By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Everyone seems worried about the mentally ill.
 They can’t be trusted to work.
 This despite the fact that they are us.
-In their life time half of all Americans will experience an episode of a mental or emotional disorder.
+In their lifetime half of all Americans will experience an episode of a mental or emotional disorder.
 Other countries may have slightly lower rates, but not that much lower.

 The only jobs available to the majority of people who have experienced an episode of substance abuse are to become professional inmates in our jails and institutions.

 Those of you who have read my blog before should know that I am a firm believer in recovery.
 People with grave mental and emotional disorders do recover.
-That includes substance abuse and yes Virginia, that includes people with Schizophrenia.
+That includes substance abuse and yes Virginia, which includes people with Schizophrenia.

 The idea that because you are knocked down once means that you forever need to stay down is not one I am buying into.

-People can and do recover
+People with mental illness can and do recover.

 One major vehicle for recovery is jobs.
 Nothing so increases a person’s self-esteem as finding a job that makes them feel useful.
-For some that is volunteer work, but for many this is the ability to engage in paid employment.
+For some that is volunteer work, but for many, this is the ability to engage in paid employment.